pip-services/pip-services-docs/content/en/net/commons/random/random_text.md

 ### Description

-The RandomText class allows you to generate different types of randomt texts.
+The RandomText class allows you to generate different types of random texts.
 The options included are colors, names, nouns, adjectives, verbs, phrases, full names, words, phone numbers, email addresses, and texts.

 ### Static methods